CUBRID/cubrid-manual/en/sql/partition.rst

 You can add range partitions by using the **ADD PARTITION** clause of the **ALTER** statement. ::

-    ALTER {TABLE | CLASS} <table_name>
+    ALTER {TABLE | CLASS} table_name
-    ADD PARTITION <partition definitions comma list>
+    ADD PARTITION <partition_definitions_comma_list>

-    partition definition comma list:
+    partition definition_comma_list ::=
-    PARTITION <partition_name> VALUES LESS THAN ( <range_value> ),...
+    PARTITION partition_name VALUES LESS THAN ( <range_value> ), ...

 *   *table_name* : Specifies the name of the table to which partitions are added.
-*   *partition definition comma list* : Specifies the partitions to be added.
+*   *partition_definition_comma_list* : Specifies the partitions to be added.
 Multiple partitions are separated by commas (,).

 Currently, the partition before the 2008 Olympic Games is defined in the *participant2* table.
-The following example shows how to add the *before_2012* and *before_2016* partitions; the former will store the information about the 2012 Olympic Games and the latter will store the information about the 2016 Olympic Games.
+The following example shows how to add the *before_2012* and *last_one* partitions; the former will contain the information about the 2012 Olympic Games and the latter will have the information about the later ones.

 .. code-block:: sql

     ALTER TABLE participant2 ADD PARTITION (
       PARTITION before_2012 VALUES LESS THAN (2012),
-    PARTITION before_2016 VALUES LESS THAN MAXVALUE );
+      PARTITION last_one VALUES LESS THAN MAXVALUE
+    );

 .. note::